 Pack 1294.
 OUMC is proud to be the Charter Organization for Cub Scout Pack 1294, affiliated with the Boy Scouts of America, which meets on our premises.

 Orangethorpe Learning Center was founded in 1995, when a group of OUMC parishioners, along with friends in the community and at neighbor churches, determined that the children of our neighborhood needed extra help with their homework after school if they were to succeed academically.
 OLC is now a "California non-profit public benefit corporation" with federal 501(c)(3) tax-exempt status.
 Its volunteers and leaders include not only members of our own congregation, but members of other churches, former OLC students, and our children's parents.
-Some of our earliest students are now attending college and looking forward to rewarding careers.
+Some of our earliest students have graduated from college, or are now attending colleges, and looking forward to rewarding careers.
 OLC is open in the Fellowship Hall Mondays through Thursdays, 2:45-5:00pm, throughout the school year, except on Fullerton school holidays.

-Pathways of Hope For many years, OUMC and its members have supported this organization, formerly known as Fullerton Interfaith Emergency Service (F. I. E. S.).
-We participate in its mission, which is to provide emergency food, transitional housing and other support services to the hungry and homeless people of our community.
+Pathways of Hope.
+For many years, OUMC and its members have supported this organization, formerly known as Fullerton Interfaith Emergency Service (F. I. E. S.) We participate in its mission, which is to provide emergency food, transitional housing and other support services to the hungry and homeless people of our community.